Bay Pines Center Sex Abuse Lawsuit

 Facility Operations & Conditions

-The Michigan Department of Health and Human Services (MDHHS) operates the Bay Pines Center, which has 45 beds and uses a rigorous group treatment model focused on cognitive-behavioral therapy.
+The Michigan Department of Health and Human Services (MDHHS) operates the Bay Pines Center, which has 45 beds and uses a rigorous group treatment model focused on cognitive-behavioral therapy to help improve mental health.
 The average length of stay at Bay Pines is 13 months.

 Many question whether this facility truly focuses on rehabilitation or functions more like a correctional facility.
-Reports suggest concerns over treatment methods, raising doubts about Bay Pines’ role in helping youth turn their lives around.
+Reports raise concerns about treatment methods, casting doubt on Bay Pines’ role in helping youth turn their lives around.

 A report by the US Department of Justice (DOJ) identified Bay Pines Center as having a high rate of sexual abuse.
 This finding raises serious concerns about the safety of juveniles in this facility.